 Use a light source behind the pattern if you need it to make sure the fabric is big enough.

 Trim seam allowance to 1/4″.
 This can be done with fabric scissors or a rotary cutter.

 Place fabric 2 wrong side up on fabric 1.
 Make sure to slide both pieces of fabric 1/4” past the stitching line.

-Using a small stitch (10-12 stitches per inch), start two stitches before the stitching line, stitch along the line and take two stitches after the end.
+Using a small stitch (10-12 stitches per inch, a 1.5 on most domestic sewing machines), start two stitches before the stitching line, stitch along the line and take two stitches after the end.
 By stitching slightly pass the line, it is less likely that the ends the stitches will pull out when the paper is removed.